fchambon/azurevirtualdesktop/README.md

-# Azurevirtualdesktop
+# Cloud Endpoint
 # Azure Virtual Desktop Deployment with Terraform
 This repository contains Terraform code to deploy a complete Azure Virtual Desktop (AVD) platform.
 The infrastructure can be provisioned with the following components:

 **Workspace**: Sets up an AVD workspace, providing the foundation for managing virtual desktops and applications.

-**Desktop**: Application Group: Creates an application group within the workspace, allowing you to publish applications to users.
+**Desktop Application Group**: Creates an application group within the workspace, allowing you to publish applications to users.
+AVD User group is automatically assigned the proper roles to immediately access the Cloud Endpoint.

 **Host Pool**: Deploys a host pool, which consists of one or more virtual machines running Windows 11 Multisession 22H2 Entra ID edition.
 These virtual machines serve as the desktops for end-users.

+**Identity & Management**: Sessions Hosts are Microsoft Entra Id Joined and automatically registered in Microsoft Intune

 **Dedicated VNET**: Creates a dedicated virtual network (VNET) for the AVD environment, ensuring network isolation and security.

 **VNET Peering**: Provides an option to peer the dedicated VNET with an existing hub, enabling connectivity with other resources in your network.

 **KeyVault**: Sets up a KeyVault to securely store and manage the local administrator password for the AVD virtual machines.

 **Log Analytics Workspace**: Creates a Log Analytics workspace with the Azure Monitor Agent (AMA) extension installed, allowing you to collect and analyze logs from your AVD environment.

 ## Prerequisites